Pictured left to right: John Kelly, Chairperson of CHA and Kaileigh Brown, Executive Director of TACT

 John Kelly, Chairperson of CHA

-Local Groups or individuals interested in finding our more about the Associations “Making Our Communities Better Places” Fund can do so by following the link below or downloading the application form.
+Local Groups or individuals can find out about the “Making Our Communities Better Places” Fund by clicking the link below.